 Passengers is a movie about 5,000 citizens of Earth sleeping away 120 years while they traveled to their new planet, Homestead II.
 This planet was going to allow people to live fresh new lives on an uninhabited planet with all new resources.

-During the next year, Jim goes through stages of shock, grief, anger and yes, a completely asshole move.
+During the next year, Jim goes through stages of shock, grief, anger and yes, a complete asshole move.
 I’ll explain that in a moment.
 During one of his grief modes, he almost ended it all.
-Got scared, ran back into the safety of the ship and tripped over a liquor bottle.
-That’s when he found Jennifer Lawrence’s character Aurora Lane.
+He ran back into the safety of the ship and tripped over a liquor bottle.
+That’s when he found Jennifer Lawrence’s character, Aurora Lane.

 Well, Jimmy boy went off the deep end and chose to wake Aurora up.
 I know!!!!
-I was yelling at him too!
+I was yelling at him as much as she was too!
 He just gave her a life sentence.
 What the hell Jim!!!

 But, before that all happened, they were having a great time!
 Got to see an up close and personal view of a red giant star:

-And got to suit up in space suits and jump off the side of the ship while being tethered.
-But I can’t imagine the feeling of free falling into space.
+Suiting up in space suits, they jump off the side of the ship for fun.
+However, I can’t imagine the feeling of free falling into space.
 How exciting!

 After the SHTF for our boy Jim, Aurora went ballistic on him and then started ignoring him.
-She thought she may have a savior when Laurence Fishburne’s character Gus Mancuso was woken up with a malfunctioning sleeping chamber as well.
-Unfortunately he wasn’t in the movie long, but it was enough to help Jim and Aurora.
+She thought she was saved when Laurence Fishburne’s character Gus Mancuso woke up.
+Unfortunately, he wasn’t in the movie long, but it was enough to help Jim and Aurora.

-After Gus died, Jim and Aurora were left to figure out how to fix the ship.
+Jim and Aurora had to figure out how to fix the ship after Gus died.
 Now, I will leave you here with the question, “Did they, or did they not, live happily ever after?”

 If you’ve seen the movie, I’d love to hear what your opinion was.
-I’ve pretty much spoiled the movie here, so, tell me your favorite and least favorite part!
+Since I’ve spoiled the movie here, tell me your favorite and least favorite part!